Attorneys urge appeals court to block Iraqi deportations

 A 6th U.S. Circuit Court of Appeals three-judge panel in Cincinnati heard arguments on the federal government's request to lift a judge's order blocking the deportations.

 American Civil Liberties Union attorney Lee Gelernt told the panel that U.S. District Judge Mark Goldsmith in Detroit last year was "faced with the nightmare scenario of signing people's death warrants."
-Many of the 1,400 Iraqis nationwide slated for deportation are Christians or members of other minority groups that ACLU attorneys say might be persecuted if returned.
+Many of the 1,400 Iraqis nationwide slated for deportation are Christians or members of other minority groups that ACLU attorneys say would be persecuted if returned.

+Iraqis have fled persecution under Saddam Hussein, during the Iraq War and the subsequent rise of the Islamic State group.
+Although Iraqi forces finally routed the Islamic State group last year, minorities remain vulnerable to persecution and discrimination.
+Unlike other groups such as Sunnis, Shiites and Kurds, many minorities do not have militias to protect them.

 The case grew out of the June 2017 roundup of dozens of Detroit-area Iraqis amid more aggressive, broader immigration policies since Republican Donald Trump became president.